martin-jamszolik/goodenough-jdbc/README.md

 to generate the model in runtime, some are statically typed and require us to define the schema in the application layer so that a rich DSL layer can be used.

-Reflecting on this entire space, you may find yourself needing to be close to SQL and all that it has to offer in flexibility and transparency.
+Reflecting on this, you may find yourself needing to be close to SQL and all that it has to offer in flexibility and transparency.
 Tailor each query for optimal retrieval, using your knowledge of to put together a performant query.
 At the same time, have a good enough api to help you with the boring,silly stuff.
 Just enough to help with the needed